micl2e2/tg-focus/README.md

 tg-focus is a comprehensive **T**ele**g**ram message filter that helps you **focus**.
 A gentle User Bot for message forwarding.

-Most of messages are supported:
+Most of the message types are supported:

 1. Chat Message
 2. Channel Update